Shadyabu/Ebaat/README.md

 # Ebaat

-Use case for cross border payments and exchanging EGP into other currencies.

-Use case for cross border payments and exchanging EGP into other currencies.
+Use case for cross border escrow payments.

 # Soroban Project